marcells/node-build-monitor/README.md

 | Setting          | Description
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------
+| `protocol`       | Use HTTP or HTTPS will default to HTTPS if it is not set
 | `project`        | Team project ID or name
 | `instance`       | Azure DevOps account without `https://` (dev.azure.com/youraccount/yourcollection) or TFS server (tfs-server:8080/tfs/yourcollection) including collection.
 | `username`       | Username used to login